Pass on the Pouch: Why Picky Eaters & Sensory Kids May Need Less Food Pouches

 Routine matters.
 Establishing variety early prevents mealtime battles later.

-Bottom Line: Progress Over Perfection
+The Bottom Line on Food Pouches: Progress Over Perfection

 Parenting is hard enough...this isn’t about guilt.
 It’s about small shifts that lead to big developmental wins.